 Parents often ask us about the British A-levels and how they compare to the International Baccalaureate (IB).
 They are both world-class qualifications and highly sought-after at top universities across the world.
 There are some important differences, however, and considering these carefully will ensure students get the most out of their two years of further education.

-The A-levels are British qualifications that students gain at the end of school.
-A-level students (aged 16-18) choose three-four subjects to study in-depth across two years.
+The A-levels are an international qualification that students gain at the end of school.
+A Level students (aged 16-19) choose three-four subjects to study in-depth across two years.
 The International A-levels (IAL) are comparable to the British A-levels and are available to students studying towards the exams from outside of the UK.

 The International Baccalaureate Diploma Program (IB)